Frascati developers move to double number of apartments on site

 The centre was originally developed by the Roche family, the founders of Roches Stores, which was the main occupier of the centre until Roches was sold to Debenhams more than a decade ago.
 Ownership changed hands again in 2016 when Invesco, an US investment management company, agreed to pay about €68 million for the centre.

 The centre has doubled in size and now has more than 170,000sq ft for retail and other uses after its recent refurbishment and extension.
-Anchor tenants now include Marks & Spencer and Aldi while it has an extensive retail offering and several restaurants.
+In addition to its anchor tenants, the centre has an extensive retail offering and several restaurants.